Review: Psycho II is a forgotten movie but it really shouldn't be

 Norman Bates

-Bates' character is marked by a deep sense of isolation and vulnerability, as he navigates the suspicion and threats from those around him.
-The portrayal of his internal turmoil and the complexities of his psyche makes him a compelling focal point.
+Bates' character is marked by a deep sense of isolation and vulnerability, as he navigates the suspicion and threats from those around him and this portrayal of his internal turmoil and the complexities of his psyche makes him a compelling focal point.

 Supporting Cast

-Miles brings a sense of gravitas to her role and helps provide a connection to the events of the first film.
-Her performance is nuanced and layered, and she delivers some of the film's most memorable moments.
+Miles brings a sense of gravitas to her role and helps provide a connection to the events of the first film as she delivers some of the film's most memorable moments.

 Meg Tilly also shines as Mary, a young woman who befriends Norman after he is released from a mental institution.
 Her chemistry with Perkins is clear for all to see, and their scenes together are some of the film's best.

-I would give Psycho II an 8/10, while not as impactful and brilliant as the first (Which is a 9.5/10 for me), it's an excellent sequel that deserves more love, as it is often forgotten about when discussing Psycho, but as said, it stands on his own two feet.
+While not as impactful and brilliant as the first, it's an excellent sequel that deserves more love, as it is often forgotten about when discussing Psycho, but as said, it stands on his own two feet.

 It's full of mystery and twist and turns, and if you have never seen it, you are doing yourself a massive dis-service.